-Air quality modeling and analyses; meteorological modeling and analyses; global and regional climate variability and change.
+Air quality modeling and analyses; meteorological modeling and analyses; climate dynamics and variability.

 Member, American Meteorological Society